rtm/human-css-classes/README.md

 Micro-class groupings
 ---------------------

-This spection walks through each of the main groupings of micro-classes.
+This section walks through each of the main groupings of micro-classes.

 ### Spacing